natcap/invest.users-guide/source/sediment_retention.rst

 5. **P and C coefficients**

- The management practice factor, P, accounts for the effects of contour plowing, strip-cropping or terracing relative to straight-row farming up and down the slope.
-The cover and management factor, C, accounts for the specified crop and management relative to tilled continuous fallow.
+ The support practice factor, P, accounts for the effects of contour plowing, strip-cropping or terracing relative to straight-row farming up and down the slope.
+The cover-management factor, C, accounts for the specified crop and management relative to tilled continuous fallow.
 Several references on estimating these factors can be found online:

  * U.S. Department of Agriculture soil erosion handbook http://topsoil.nserl.purdue.edu/usle/AH_537.pdf